Become a Volunteer!

-From social media, to office work to joining the STOP backpack teams (civilians, doctors, nurses and case-workers), sharing vital trainings (financial planning, time management) if you have a special skill set to share that doesn’t fit any of these above descriptions we’re always looking for more creative ways for the community to be involved.
+Yes we can!
+From social media, to office work to joining the STOP backpack teams (civilians, doctors, nurses and case-workers), sharing vital trainings (financial planning, time management) if you have a special skill set to share that doesn’t fit any of these above descriptions we’re always looking for more creative ways for our neighbors and community to be involved.
 Email the Teen Feed team at email@example.com and let us know!
 We always start here with the Confidentiality Agreement.